Infectious Diseases Education & Training

 - Tick- and mosquito-borne infections

 - EEE, Ebola, Middle Eastern Respiratory Syndrome (MERS), and other emerging infectious diseases

 - Re-emergence of vaccine-preventable diseases

 - Pulmonary and extrapulmonary non-tuberculous (“atypical”) mycobacteria, including Mycobacterium abscessus

 Hear directly from world-renowned specialists and master clinicians on their approach and decision-making criteria for:

-- Optimizing empiric antimicrobial therapy: what to start, when to narrow or when to stop
+- Optimizing empiric antimicrobial therapy: what to start, when to narrow or stop

 - Infection control

-- Early inpatient ID consultations to reduce mortality, length of stay, and cost
+- Early inpatient ID consultations to improve outcomes

 - Strategies for management of infection in persons who inject drugs (PWID)